-You’ve heard it in the news and you’ve heard it online – getting more sleep is one of the hottest health trends being talked about.
+You’ve heard it in the news, and you’ve heard it online – getting more sleep remains one of the hottest health trends, and for good reason.
 Although making sure you stick to a healthy sleep schedule and aim for 8 hours a day is more than just your typical health “craze”, there is a lot more to managing your night-time routine.

 From Eyes Shut to Wide Awake